zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 ## Customer quote (to be read back to the attendees at the end)

-   "The successful, and seamless, transition of our OSS application to Microsoft Azure demonstrates the flexibility and range of Azure's capabilities.
-Without being tied to a sunk cost in an enterprise system, this open source on Azure model provides us with the flexibility to address future business needs."
+   "The successful and seamless transition of our OSS application to Microsoft Azure demonstrates the flexibility and range of Azure's capabilities.
+Without being tied to a sunk cost in an enterprise system, this open-source on Azure model provides us with the flexibility to address future business needs."

 Holly Franklin, CIO of Best For You Organics Company